 Professionally, Michelle served as the Director of International Relations at the Canadian Department of Justice and retired in September 2019.
 Over the course of her 30-year career as a public servant, Michelle represented Canada at international meetings of the Commonwealth, the Organization of American States and the G7, and has traveled extensively in providing policy support to the Minister of Justice of Canada.

 Michelle also maintains an active life as a volunteer.
 For more than a decade, Michelle continues to serve as the Chair of the Board of Directors of WE Charity (formerly Free the Children).
 WE Charity is an international charity that empowers and inspires young people through domestic and international programs to create positive and transformative change in their lives and their communities.
 Michelle has also served on a number of boards of directors, including as chair of the board of directors of The 519 Community Centre and the Foundation for Equal Families.
 She has also been involved in supporting LGBT refugees.
-Michelle is also deeply interested in the issue of organ donation.
+Michelle is also a member of the board of directors of the Michaëlle Jean Foundation.

 Michelle holds a degree from Carleton University in Ottawa.
 Michelle was awarded the Queen Elizabeth II Diamond Jubilee Medal in 2012.
 Michelle resides in Ottawa.